Craft-Bin/web/README.md

 If you want to be able to receive confirmation emails from Devise, you must set up the `config/mail.yml` file with your smtp information.
 An example can be found at `config/mail_example.yml`

+To add the block images, you can run the images rake task: `$ rake images`